kailey16/algorithms/Fundamentals.md

 7. Stateful vs Stateless application
   - Stateless application doesn’t read or store data.
 It simply processes the code and other content hosted on it.
   - Stateful applications, on the other hand, require backing storage that protects data during the service restarts.

+8. Callback function
+  - A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+  - Note, however, that callbacks are often used to continue code execution after an asynchronous operation has completed — these are called asynchronous callbacks.
+A good example is the callback functions executed inside a .then() block chained onto the end of a promise after that promise fulfills or rejects.
+This structure is used in many modern web APIs, such as fetch().

+9. Promise
+  - The Promise object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
+   - A Promise is a proxy for a value not necessarily known when the promise is created.
+It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
+This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.
+  - A Promise is in one of these states:
+      * pending: initial state, neither fulfilled nor rejected.
+      * fulfilled: meaning that the operation completed successfully.
+      * rejected: meaning that the operation failed.

+10. async/await
+  1) async
+    ```javascript
+    async function f() {
+      return 1;
+    }
+    f().then(alert)
+    ```
+    The word “async” before a function means one simple thing: a function always returns a promise.
+Other values are wrapped in a resolved promise automatically.
+    So, async ensures that the function returns a promise, and wraps non-promises in it
+  2) await
+    ```javascript
+    async function f() {
+      let promise = new Promise((resolve, reject) => {
+        setTimeout(() => resolve("done!"), 1000)
+      });
+      let result = await promise; // wait until the promise resolves
+      alert(result); // "done!"
+    }
+    ```
+    The keyword await makes JavaScript wait until that promise settles and returns its result.
+It works only inside async functions.
+    ```javascript
+    async function showAvatar() {
+      let response = await fetch('/article/promise-chaining/user.json');
+      let user = await response.json();
+      return user;
+    }
+    ```